alfredcai/Coursera-machine-learning/Week-2/quizz.md

 Gradient descent, since it will always converge to the optimal $\theta$.

 Answer:

 Gradient descent, since $(X^TX)^{-1}$ will be very slow to compute in the normal equation.

 ## 5.

 Which of the following are reasons for using feature scaling?

-[ ] It prevents the matrix $X^TX$ (used in the normal equation) from being non-invertable (singular/degenerate).
+- [ ] It prevents the matrix $X^TX$ (used in the normal equation) from being non-invertable (singular/degenerate).

-[ ] It speeds up gradient descent by making it require fewer iterations to get to a good solution.
+- [ ] It speeds up gradient descent by making it require fewer iterations to get to a good solution.

-[ ] It speeds up gradient descent by making each iteration of gradient descent less expensive to compute.
+- [ ] It speeds up gradient descent by making each iteration of gradient descent less expensive to compute.

-[ ] It is necessary to prevent the normal equation from getting stuck in local optima.
+- [ ] It is necessary to prevent the normal equation from getting stuck in local optima.

 Answer:
+- [x] It speeds up gradient descent by making it require fewer iterations to get to a good solution.